Female Mentoring

 Program structure

-FMentiChem is a one-year mentoring program launched in summer 2025.
-Core components of the mentoring program include one-to-one mentoringthemed events, peer mentoring, and workshops.
-Each year, five peer mentoring events are conducted, including the kick-off event, an intermediate meeting, and the closing event.
-The program coordinator offers guidance and support, organizes group workshops and provides individual referrals to training opportunities throughout the program period.
-Upon successful completion of the program, each mentee receives a certificate of participation.
+FMentiChem is a one-year mentoring program designed to support early-career researchers in their academic and professional development.
+Core components of the program include one-to-one mentoringthemed events, peer mentoring, and skills-focused workshops.
+Each year, approximately five official peer mentoring events take place, including the kick-off event, an intermediate meeting, and the closing event, providing structured opportunities for exchange, reflection, and networking among participants.
+Throughout the program, mentees receive guidance and support in identifying relevant training opportunities and shaping their individual career paths.
+Upon successful completion, each participant receives a certificate of participation.

 One-to-one mentoring